 Teaching Ability Signs in Palmistry

 Teaching ability is something that comes naturally to some people.
-However, as a palm reader, I sometimes get asked questions regarding career choices.
-Not everyone knows what it is they want to do or what they are good at doing.
+I sometimes get asked questions regarding career choices.
+Not everyone knows what they want to do or what they are good at.
 Therefore, I need to try to find their talent through what I see on their hands.

-There are many factors that come into a person’s ability to teach.
+Many factors come into a person’s ability to teach.
 The obvious one is an interest in passing knowledge (and having knowledge).
 Not having teaching ability doesn’t mean you cannot become a teacher.
-It does, however, mean you need to change or get out of your comfort zone in order to be an effective one.
+It does, however, mean you need to change or get out of your comfort zone to be effective.

 Skills for Teaching Ability